Michigan Medical Marijuana Card in Warren, MI

 - I'm a veteran in Warren — can I keep my VA benefits if I get a Michigan medical card?

 - Yes.
-VA Directive 1315 explicitly confirms that veterans do not lose VA benefits for participating in a state-legal medical cannabis program.
+VHA Directive 1315 explicitly confirms that veterans do not lose VA benefits for participating in a state-legal medical cannabis program.
 You can use your VA care and a Michigan MMMP card simultaneously.
 PTSD is a recognized qualifying condition under the MMMA.

 - Can my caregiver also benefit if I get a medical card?